 The City of York has completed an EDA project to make needed improvements to its wastewater treatment plant that will result in increased capacity to serve American Eagle Wheel, the Filtration Group and MacLean Power.
 The project will result in the creation of up to 500 new jobs.
 The Council is now working with the City on an EPA project to connect its water system to Rock Hill's.
+The first phase of this project that resulted in the construction of an elevated and ground water storage tanks is now complete.
+The next phase of the project to construct the waterline connection between York and Rock Hill will begin later this year.

 The City of Rock Hill has now completed an EDA Planning Grant to conduct an economic development study of the potential of its downtown area.
-Rock Hill also was awarded an EDA Public Works grant to fund the road realignment of Paddock Parkway to serve a major new distribution facility for Ross Stores.
-Ross is planning to create 550 new jobs and invest \$150 million in the facility.
+Rock Hill is currently bidding an EDA funded project to realign Paddock Parkway to serve a major new distribution facility for Ross Stores.
+Ross is creating 550 new jobs and investing \$150 million in the facility.